 In all my reading, I usually see a lot of people that are angry.
 Some support [insert idea here] and some condemn [insert same issue here] as anathema heresy, like Paul did in Galatians 1 regarding those that preached another Gospel than he did (and we know Paul got it right, or it would not have been retained in Scripture).
 As I read through the…well, stuff…I get the sense that agreeing to disagree is a lost art or something.
 I have a lot of friends that I don’t agree with their theology, but I know from their fruit and their changed lives, and their joy, are Christians.
 Okay, okay, before you start to stone me, hear me out.

 These are people, some of whom were saved when I personally witnessed to them, that do not live where I do so that we can fellowship together and teach each other.
-Their hermaneutics (how they interpret things in Scripture) and mine do NOT agree.
+Their hermeneutics (how they interpret things in Scripture) and mine do NOT agree.
 Their positions on things like the “harpazo” event Paul talks about are NOT the same.
-I am unashamed of having premillenial views on things.
-I know others that have amillenial views on things.
-We agree to disagree agreably.
+I am unashamed of having premillennial views on things.
+I know others that have amillennial views on things.
+We agree to disagree agreeably.
 Why? well, on my part, it is because I hope to restore them to faith rather than have people believe what is wrong, and I think they have the same mind about me and my doctrine.

 Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.

 Galatians 6:1, NASB